VIP member get 20% off, click here to become a VIP member.

 How price reacts to different combinations of critical level.

 This website is for educational and informational purposes only and should not be considered a solicitation to buy or sell a futures contract or make any other type of investment decision.
+It's not recommended to use any single indicator as sole evaluation criteria.
 The companies and services listed on this website are not to be considered a recommendation and it is the reader's responsibility to evaluate any product, service, or company. patternsmart is not responsible for the accuracy or content of any product, service or company linked to on this website.

 Trading stocks, options, futures and forex involves speculation, and the risk of loss can be substantial.Investor must consider all relevant risk factors, including their own personal financial situation, before trading.
 Trading foreign exchange on margin carries a high level of risk, as well as its own unique risk factors.
 Forex investments are subject to counter-party risk, as there is no central clearing organization for these transactions.
 Please read the following risk disclosure before considering the trading of this product: Forex Risk Disclosure.
 Spreads, Straddles, and other multiple-leg option strategies can entail substantial transaction costs, including multiple commissions, which may impact any potential return.
 Options are not suitable for all investors as the special risks inherent to options trading may expose investors to potentially rapid and substantial losses.
 Prior to trading options, you should carefully read Characteristics and Risks of Standardized Options.